Student Resources & Tools

 If you have questions during the application process, feel free to refer to the CRC Certification Guide or contact us.
 We are happy to answer your questions.

-Rehabilitation counselors are the only professional counselors educated and trained at the graduate level specifically to serve individuals with disabilities.
+Overall, rehabilitation counselors are the only professional counselors educated and trained at the graduate level specifically to serve individuals with disabilities.
 Through a comprehensive and unique counseling process, rehabilitation counselors help individuals who have disabilities set and achieve their personal, career, and independent living goals.
 They are the bridge between individual and self-sufficiency, helping them to live fully integrated lives.

 - Tips and Resources